Google Photos: Reception

 PC Magazines John C. Dvorak was concerned about the service's privacy.
 He was particularly concerned about Google's motivation for building the service, the company's relationships with existing governments, and potential laws that would require Google to provide a user's entire history of photos upon request.
 Dvorak compared such a scenario to inviting others to "scrounge through your underwear drawer".
 He criticized the service's sync functions, and preferred folders of images over an unsorted "flat database".
 Dvorak also highlighted the service's poor choice of photos to animate and lack of longevity guarantees, considering the company's abrupt cancellation of Google Reader.
 He ultimately suggested that users instead use a portable hard drive, which he considered safer and cheap.

+Controversies

+Biased algorithm

+In June 2015, Google Photos's new image labeling feature mistakenly identified Jacky Alcine and a friend as "gorillas" because they were black.
+The dataset used to train the system contained mostly images of white people and very few images of black people, a problem called "sample size disparity".
+Google did not fix the algorithmic bias, but instead applied a patch that prevented the system from labelling anything as a "gorilla".
+Eight years later, Google Photos was still unable to identify a gorilla.